divergenz37/astro/_guide/time.markdown

 *International Atomic Time* (TAI) is the practical realisation of TT based on atomic clocks.
 There is a fixed offset of 32.184 seconds due to historical reasons[^hmnao-delta-t].

 ### TCG and TCB

+Geocentric Coordinate Time (TCG) and Barycentric Coordinate Time (TCB) are space-time coordinate systems defined with their origins at the centre of mass of the Earth and the Solar System barycentre respectively.

+TCG moves together with the centre of the Earth but is not influenced by the Earth's gravitational potential; likewise TCB moves together with the Solar System barycentre but is not influenced by the gravitational potential of the Solar System.
+The unit of proper time in these systems is the SI second, and these systems match TT exactly at 1977 January 1, 0 h 0 m 0 s at the geocentre.[^seidelmann-1992]

+By virtue of these definitions, TCG ticks at a slightly faster rate than TT, which is influenced by gravitational time dilation.
+TT is now defined as a scaled version of TCG.

 ## Equation of time